 Depending on what your body needs, fiber can help put your bathroom breaks on a more regular schedule by either relieving constipation or helping to soak up extra water that could lead to diarrhea.

-Artichokes have a special trait to them, these leafy bundles also provide prebiotics, which allows the good bacteria in your gut to flourish.
-You need prebiotics (and probiotics) to help your gut stay healthy, which we’re continuing to unravel the link between healthy gut and so many health issues from anxiety to reducing inflammation, and not to mention improving your overall well-being.
+Artichokes have several special traits that make these vegetables good for digestion.
+In fact, these leafy bundles also provide prebiotics, which allows the good bacteria in your gut to flourish.
+You need prebiotics (and probiotics) to help your gut stay healthy.
+More recent studies are also continuing to unravel the link between gut health and so many conditions, including anxiety, inflammation, obesity, and diabetes (1).

-Studies show that artichokes can actually help control symptoms of irritable bowel syndrome, including stomaches, bloating, and frequent bathroom visits (1).
-Artichokes have also been shown to protect the liver, which is important for nutrient absorption and fat digestion (2).
+Studies show that artichokes can actually help control symptoms of irritable bowel syndrome, including stomach aches, bloating, and frequent bathroom visits (2).
+Artichokes have also been shown to protect the liver, which is important for nutrient absorption and fat digestion (3).

 2. Greens For Digestion

-Greens contain a type of fiber known as insoluble fiber, and though that sounds like it would be difficult for your body to digest, it actually helps get your intestines working to push waste through your GI tract and out of the body.
-Pretty cool huh?
-Think of insoluble fiber being the more solid fiber sources to help create the bulk of your stool because it doesn’t dissolve in water and soluble fiber is more of like a gentle broom sweeping out your intestines — it’s more gel-like, like chia seed pudding.
+Research has unearthed a close link between leafy greens like spinach and digestion.
+Greens contain a type of fiber known as insoluble fiber, and though that sounds like that would make these vegetables that are hard to digest, it actually helps get your intestines to push waste through your GI tract and out of the body.
+Pretty cool, huh?
+Think of insoluble fiber as a more solid source of fiber that helps add bulk to stool because it doesn’t dissolve in water.
+Meanwhile, soluble fiber is more like a gentle broom sweeping out your intestines — it’s forms a soft gel when combined with water, like chia seed pudding.

 Remember, greens also go well in a salad, but you can also try adding a couple handfuls to your morning smoothie, to a stir-fry, stew, soup, or stuffed in a sandwich.